 Violence in the port of Huelva has escalated to critical levels.
 Drug trafficking clans have abandoned discretion to employ brutal methods, turning the area into a battlefield.
 The death of two law enforcement officers marks a turning point, highlighting the failure of anti-drug policies and the lack of resources in security forces.

-The promised container scanner systems and surveillance drones have been in the testing phase for years.
-Meanwhile, drug traffickers use ultra-fast speedboats and encrypted communication systems.
+The container scanner systems and surveillance drones that were promised have been in testing phases for years.
+Meanwhile, drug traffickers use ultra-fast boats and encrypted communication systems.
 Investment in port technology is insufficient: underwater sensors and real-time data analysis are lacking.
-Without a real upgrade, agents patrol with tools from the last century against a 21st-century enemy.
+Without a real upgrade, officers patrol with last-century tools against a 21st-century enemy.

 Since there are no resources, bring on the popcorn 🍿

-The drug traffickers have boats with Formula 1 engines and our agents have radars that beep when they see a seagull.
-The official solution seems to be waiting for the traffickers to get tired of moving bales, or for the port to be declared a film zone to shoot a sequel to Narcos.
+Drug traffickers have boats with Formula 1 engines, and our officers have radars that beep when they see a seagull.
+The official solution seems to be waiting for traffickers to get tired of hauling bales, or for the port to be declared a film zone to shoot a sequel to Narcos.
 Meanwhile, police officers work double shifts and pray that the next package isn't a grenade.